remidinishanth/distributed_systems/README.md

 TODO: gRPC - Why do we use it?
 Why is it becoming popular?

 TODO: GraphQL - Why do we neeed it?
-Usecases, examples, sangria
+Usecases, examples, sangria.
+Checkout https://medium.com/@leeshapton/mental-maps-for-teaching-graphql-to-beginners-9db9b85ac957

 Jinja2 - used for creating templated outputs.
 Ref: https://ttl255.com/jinja2-tutorial-part-1-introduction-and-variable-substitution/ You can also use macros.